Moms Demand Action (MDA) awards candidate Mohammad Faraj the Gun Sense Candidate distinction

 Mohammad Faraj, candidate for city council in Cleveland's new Ward 7 photographed near the Cuyahoga River, with the logo of his campaign, and the logo of moms demand action

-Moms Demand Action (MDA), a grassroots movement of Americans fighting for public safety measures that can protect people from gun violence, recently awarded Mohammad Faraj, candidate for Cleveland Ward 7 city council, the Gun Sense Candidate distinction.
+Moms Demand Action (MDA), a grassroots movement of Americans fighting for public safety measures to protect people from gun violence, recently awarded Mohammad Faraj, candidate for Cleveland Ward 7 City Council, the Gun Sense Candidate distinction.

 “There isn’t a single block in the entire new Ward 7 where the topic of gun violence doesn’t come up,” says Mohammad.
-He continues, “Long has Cleveland taken the brunt of the state legislature’s ludicrous gun policies.
-From Edgewater Hill down to Wakefield Ave, Lakeview Terrace to Clark Ave, and everywhere in between, mothers, fathers, grandparents, and more are worried about the proliferation of guns and the resulting gun violence that ensues.”
+“Long has Cleveland taken the brunt of the state legislature’s ludicrous gun policies.
+From Edgewater Hill down to Wakefield Ave, Lakeview Terrace to Clark Ave, and everywhere in between, families are worried about the proliferation of guns and the violence that ensues.”

 According to Everytown for Gun Safety, Ohioans have the 24th-highest rate of gun deaths in the country.
-In an average year, 1,770 people die by guns.
+In an average year, 1,770 people die by guns in Ohio.

-During a canvass at Lakeview Terrace, one of the ward’s largest public housing complexes, residents shared with Mohammad their fears of letting their children play outside due to surrounding gun violence.
-More recently, residents in other areas of the ward have talked about how various parties at local Airbnbs have resulted in gun shots, which has led to much fear among the local residents.
+During a canvass at Lakeview Terrace, one of Ward 7’s largest public housing complexes, residents told Mohammad about their fears of letting children play outside due to nearby shootings.
+Other residents have shared concerns about parties at local Airbnbs leading to gunfire and unrest.

-In addition to being responsible for far too many deaths in our communities, gun violence is also incredibly expensive for the government and taxpayers.
-Estimates indicate that gun violence in Ohio costs $22.3 billion each year, of which $493.7 million is paid for by taxpayers.
+Gun violence is not only devastating in human terms but also incredibly costly.
+Estimates show gun violence in Ohio costs $22.3 billion each year, including $493.7 million paid by taxpayers.

-“Anyone who claims that common-sense, gun violence prevention legislation would infringe on your fundamental freedoms as an American is outright lying to you, trying to manipulate you, and unfortunately has no respect for you,” Mohammad states with confidence.
+“Anyone who claims that common-sense, gun violence prevention legislation would infringe on your fundamental freedoms as an American is outright lying to you, trying to manipulate you, and unfortunately has no respect for you,” Mohammad states.

-Once elected to Cleveland city council for Ward 7, Mohammad intends to explore solutions to Cleveland’s gun violence with its school board, nonprofit sector, and labor unions.
+Once elected to Cleveland City Council for Ward 7, Mohammad intends to work with the school board, nonprofits, and labor unions to explore real solutions to Cleveland’s gun violence crisis.

 Next